netscaler/netscaler-k8s-ingress-controller/deployment/baremetal/README.md

-# Citrix ingress controller for Kubernetes
+# Netscaler ingress controller for Kubernetes

-You can deploy the Citrix ingress controller in two ways:
+You can deploy the Netscaler ingress controller in two ways:

-## Citrix ingress controller as a standalone pod
+## Netscaler ingress controller as a standalone pod

-In this deployment, the Citrix ingress controller runs as a pod that monitors the Kubernetes API server and configures Netscaler VPX and MPX.
+In this deployment, the Netscaler ingress controller runs as a pod that monitors the Kubernetes API server and configures Netscaler VPX and MPX.

 **YAML file for deployment:** ***citrix-k8s-ingress-controller.yaml***

-## Netscaler CPX with the inbuilt Citrix ingress controller
+## Netscaler CPX with the inbuilt Netscaler ingress controller

-In this deployment, you deploy Netscaler CPX with a built-in Citrix ingress controller agent that configures the Netscaler CPX.
+In this deployment, you deploy Netscaler CPX with a built-in Netscaler ingress controller agent that configures the Netscaler CPX.
 Netscaler CPX runs as pod and does North-South load balancing.

 **YAML file for deployment:** ***citrix-k8s-cpx-ingress.yaml***